GREATER MANCHESTER WOMEN’S FOOTBALL LEAGUE DIVISION ONE

 STRETFORD PADDOCK WOMEN

-The Women’s team are a new addition for the 2025/26 season, and hopefully the first of many women’s and girls sides under the Paddock umbrella as we grow into a true academy club and community hub in Manchester.
+The Women’s team are a new addition for the 2025/26 season, and hopefully the first of many womens and girls sides under the Paddock umbrella as we grow into a true academy club and community hub in Manchester.

 Managed by Meg Stapleton, the team compete in the Greater Manchester League – Level 8 of English Women’s Football.

-It’s early days for our women but they’re off to a bright start already, so keep an eye on their fixtures and see if you can’t get along to show some support – every spectator counts at this level, and seeing and hearing that support will help inspire them to do more on the pitch.
+It’s early days for our women but they’re off to a bright start already this season, so keep an eye on their fixtures and see if you can’t get along to show some support.

+Every spectator counts at this level, and seeing and hearing that support will help inspire them to do more on the pitch.
 Who knows, you might even see future United or England stars in the process!

-For those unfamiliar with the English women’s football pyramid, here’s how promotion and progression would look for the Paddock Women…
+Here’s how promotion and progression would look for the Paddock Women…

 GMWFL Division One